ade555/BlogBridger/docs/installation.md

     path('api/posts/', include('blog_bridger_drf.urls')),
     ```

 4. Run `python manage.py migrate` to migrate the models into your database.
-You should read the [API reference](api_docs.md) to understand how the endpoints work.
+Next, read the [API reference](api_docs.md) to understand how the endpoints work.